evolbioinfo/goalign/docs/commands/mask.md

 If --unique is specified, 'goalign mask --unique' will replace characters that are unique in their column with N or X. In this case, --length and --start are ignored.

+If --ref-seq is specified, then coordinates are considered on the given reference sequence without considering gaps.
+So far, all insertions compared to the reference sequence are also masked).

 The output format is the same than input format.

 #### Usage